Ruto's UDA wave holds back Jubilee ‘red army’ in Mt Kenya

 What you need to know:

-The DP has announced the defection of governors, senators, woman representatives and members of county assembly to his party
+- The Deputy President has announced key the defection from rival camp to his party.

-Former Embu Senator Lenny Kivuti has since gone quiet after leading a delegation to the Azimio La Umoja that was received by ODM leader Raila Odinga
+- Nyeri Governor Mutahi Kahiga formally crossed to UDA from Jubilee when the DP toured the county.

 Jubilee party loyalists in Mt Kenya are finding it increasingly difficult to campaign for Azimio la Umoja Movement as the United Democratic Alliance (UDA) wave grips the region.